 - A clear statement of commitment to safeguarding children and young people need to reflect throughout the recruitment process

-- All policies relation to safeguarding children and young people, be included in induction pack
+- All policies relating to safeguarding children and young people, be included in the induction pack

-- Recruitment need to include stringent screening through criminal history checks, proof of identification, authentication of qualifications and comprehensive referee checks
+- Recruitment needs to include stringent screening through criminal history checks, proof of identification, authentication of qualifications and comprehensive referee checks

 - Cultural inclusivity